 If you want to add additional items first adjust the number of commands in section [GENERAL].
 Then, copy and paste the last numeric section and adjust the section number and its content.

 If the machine shows a red icon, state disconnected and you get just output E = 0 the machine is not reachable at all.
 This has nothing to do with the Citizen Mitsubishi API, it’s a network issue, DNS Hostname or IP Address is wrong.

-If the machine shows a green icon, state connected but you just get output E = 1 the machine is reachable but the API does not respond to commands, check your Citizen Mitsubishi setup and the parameters used in CNCnetPDM.ini (esp.
+If the machine also shows a red icon, state disconnected but you just get output E = 1 the machine is reachable but the API does not respond to commands, check your Citizen Mitsubishi setup (melcfg.ini) and the parameters used in CNCnetPDM.ini (esp.
 Port number).
 You can also use the tool MitsubishiGui.exe to check if the machine replies to commands.

 If you do not get any of the preconfigured items please make sure that CollectOrders is set to 1 in section [General] of CNCnetPDM.ini.
 If you forced items to sections 2 or 3 set CollectQuality and CollectFeeder to 1.

 If specific items are not acquired check first with MitsubishiGui.exe that you get output.
 Also make sure that the numeric section of the item in the device drivers INI file is activated and has an entry for ‘Name’, inactive or items with empty names are not acquired.